mikemag/MonkeyCAM/README.md

 There is no UI, and all configuration and results are in files.

+You can see a sample set of programs here: [MonkeyCAM Visualization Example](http://www.happymonkeysnowboards.com/MonkeyCAM/path-viewer.html)

 ## Future Work

 MonkeyCAM v4.0 is a work in-progress.
-It is an incomplete (~30% so far) port of MonkeyCAM, developed by [Mike Magruder](https://github.com/mikemag) for [Happy Monkey Snowboards, Inc.](http://www.happymonkeysnowboards.com/) from 2003 to 2012.
+It is an incomplete (~50% so far) port of MonkeyCAM, developed by [Mike Magruder](https://github.com/mikemag) for [Happy Monkey Snowboards, Inc.](http://www.happymonkeysnowboards.com/) from 2003 to 2012.
 The